KnowEnG/Simplified-InPheRNo/README.md

 | gene2 | 0.9 | -2.3 | -0.3 |
 | gene3 | 0.4 | 0.8 | 1.5 |

-### Description of outputs:
+## Description of outputs:
-The first step of InPheRNo generates two output files that by default will be located in a directory called "Results" placed in the current directory.
-These intermediate outupts will be used in the next step of InPheRNo.
+This script generates two output files that by default will be located in a directory called "Results" placed in the current directory.

-#### Output1.1: Pvalue_gene_phenotype_interest_tmp.csv
+#### Output1: Network_pvalue.csv
-If default parameters are used to run the first step, Output1.1 will be a file called "Pvalue_gene_phenotype_interest_tmp.csv" which is generated from Input1.2, properly sorted and cleaned up (if necessary).
+If default parameters are used to run the tool, Output1 will be a file called "Network_pvalue.csv", placed in "./Results" by default.
+This is a (gene x TF) file representing the phenotype-relevant co-expression network in which the values represent the p-value

+which is generated from Input1.2, properly sorted and cleaned up (if necessary).
 See folder "Results" for a sample.

-#### Output1.2: Pvalue_gene_tf_tmp.csv
+#### Output2: Network_statistic.csv
 If default parameters are used to run the first step, Output1.2 will be a file called "Pvalue_gene_tf_tmp.csv".
 This is a (gene x TF)  csv file containing p-values of gene-tf association, sorted in an ascending order based on Output1.1 file.
 The file has a header.
 See folder "Results" for a sample.

 ### Running InPheRNo_step1.py: